cloudfoundry/docs-deploying-cf/ec2/configure_aws_micro_bosh.html.md

 ---
-title: Configure AWS for Micro Bosh
+title: Configure AWS for MicroBOSH
 ---

-This page assumes that you already have an AWS account and approval to spend money.
+This page assumes that you have administrator access to an AWS account.

- Complete the following prep work:

-1. Obtain AWS credentials

-2. Create Elastic IPs

-3. Create a key pair

-4. Create a security group

-5. Add ports to the security group

-**Note**: The examples below assume that you will use US-EAST-1 as your AWS Region.
-For a different AWS region, ensure that you create Elastic IPs in the same region as your EC2 instances.
-IP addresses for one region cannot be assigned to an instance in another region.
+<p class="note"><strong>Note</strong>: The examples below assume that you the US-EAST-1 AWS Region.
+If you use a different AWS region, ensure that you create Elastic IPs in the same region as your EC2 instances.
+You cannot assign IP addresses created for one region to an instance in another region.</p>

-### Obtain AWS credentials
+##<a id="aws-credentials"></a>Obtain AWS credentials ##

 If you already know your AWS credentials (access\_key\_id and secret\_access\_key, which are not the same as your AWS login and password), skip this step.